ajmal017/machine_learning_stock_predicting_group/README.md

 * Host application using Heroku or a tool of your choice.

-Prepare a 10-minute presentation that lays out your theme, coding approach, data munging techniques, and final visualization
+* Prepare a 15-minute data deep-dive or infrastructure walkthrough that shows machine learning in the context of what we’ve already learned.

 ### Group Members
 * Jeff Hoffman github.com/jeffhoffmanmba
 * Doug High github.com/dougbhigh